-The ERSEA, Data and Grants Administrator at the New Hope Early Education Center will respond to your request.
+The ERSEA, data and grants coordinator at the New Hope Early Education Center will respond to your request.
 It will take approximately 48 hours to retrieve a file that has already been archived.

 CONFIDENTIALITY NOTE:

 We will not release your child's record to you or anyone else without written request and consent from you or a court order.